grunnt/grunnt.github.io/content/blog/falling-rust.md

 ## How does it work?
 A Falling sand simulator

 Another great falling sand simulator made in rust is [Sandspiel](https://sandspiel.club).
-If you're interested in this kind of thing you should check it out, along with the accompaning ["Making sandspiel" article](https://maxbittker.com/making-sandspiel).
+If you're interested in this kind of thing you should check it out, along with the accompanying ["Making sandspiel" article](https://maxbittker.com/making-sandspiel).
 Cellular automata.

 Sand falls down and slides diagonally.